ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

 {{RFC9113}} and HTTP/3 {{RFC9114}}.
 However, there are issues with both protocols when higher HTTP versions are used:

 - First, consider the ALTO base protocol, which is designed to transfer only complete information resources.
 A client can run the base protocol on top of HTTP/2 or HTTP/3 to request multiple information resources in concurrent streams, but each request must be for a complete information resource: there is no capability of transferring incremental updates.
 Hence, there can be large overhead when the client already has an information resource and then there are small changes to the resource.

-- Next, consider ALTO/SSE.
+- Next, consider ALTO/SSE {{RFC8895}}.
 Although ALTO/SSE can transfer
   incremental updates, it introduces a customized multiplexing protocol on top of HTTP, assuming a total-order message channel from the server to the client.
   The multiplexing design does not provide naming (i.e., a resource identifier) to individual incremental updates.
-Such a design cannot use concurrent per-stream server push or non-blocking per-stream client pull, available in HTTP/2 and HTTP/3, because both cases require a resource identifier.
+Such a design cannot use concurrent data streams available in HTTP/2 and HTTP/3, because both cases require a resource identifier.
 Additionally, ALTO/SSE is a push-only protocol, which denies the client flexibility in choosing how and when it receives updates.

 To mitigate these concerns, this document introduces a new ALTO service, called the Transport Information Publication Service (TIPS).
 TIPS uses an incremental RESTful design to provide an ALTO client with a new capability to explicitly, concurrently (non-blocking) request (pull) specific incremental updates using native HTTP/2 or HTTP/3, while still functioning for HTTP/1.1.

-TIPS also allows an ALTO server to concurrently push specific incremental updates using native HTTP/2 or HTTP/3 server push.
+Despite the benefits, however, ALTO/SSE {{RFC8895}}, which solves a similar problem, has its own pros.
+First, SSE is a mature technique with a well-established ecosystem that can simplify the development.
+Second, SSE naturally supports the push mode even with HTTP/1.0, which is more efficient when the updates are frequent.
+HTTP/2 {{RFC9113}} and HTTP/3 {{RFC9114}}
+introduce server push, which may enhance TIPS with the push mode.
+While this feature is currently not widely implemented, we provide a non-normative specification of push-mode TIPS as an alternative design that has potential gains but is not mature enough yet.

 Specifically, this document specifies:

 -  Extensions to the ALTO Protocol for dynamic subscription and efficient uniform update delivery of an incrementally changing network information